tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 with manual testing.
 (Mutated eggs ignored here.)

 Breeding powers, priorities, and special recipes are read directly from the game data.
-Pal Calc uses them to generate `breeding.json` and `breedingdb.json`, which the solver reads when finding possible paths.
-This file is embedded in the Pal Calc EXE files.
+PalCalc uses them to generate `breeding.json` and `breedingdb.json`, which the solver reads when finding possible paths.
+This file is embedded in the PalCalc EXE files.

 ## Passive Skills